 The Path to Good Health and Strong Bones

-A final observation is that NASA has, and continues to, work very hard to find ways to preserve the health of their astronauts.
+A final observation is that NASA continues to work very hard to find ways to preserve the health of their astronauts.
 Their exercise protocol is quite demanding and involves a high degree of coaching and instruction.
-It should not come as a surprise to the reader that the path to good health (including bone health) has no short cuts both in space and here on earth.
+It should not come as a surprise to the reader that the path to good health (including bone health) has no short cuts — both in space and here on earth.

 Conclusion and Recommendation

 There are activities you can do that will be better for your bones than jumping on a rebounder trampoline.
 You will also avoid the risk of falling off the trampoline and breaking a bone.

 You could use it as a device to warm up for your exercise program but make sure that the rebounder has sturdy handles that you can hold in case you lose your balance.

 For more information, check out my Osteoporosis Guidelines.

 Rebounder Trampoline image: “https://commons.wikimedia.org/wiki/File:Rebounder01.jpg”